-If you want to save some dollars on higher insurance premiums, try to avoid sports cars.
+If you want to save some money on higher insurance premiums, try to avoid sports cars.

-I know they’re cool, but not so cool in terms of maintenance and insurance.
+I know they’re cool, but they’re not so cool in terms of maintenance and insurance.

-Sports cars are the most expensive cars to insure because of their higher liability for road accidents.
+Insurance is the most expensive for sports cars because of the higher likelihood of road accidents.

 A study by Iseecars shows the fatality rate in a sports car is twice that of any other vehicle with all-wheel drive.

-The reason lies in the fast speed, compacted size, driver’s carelessness, and inexperience, making it more prone to accidents.
+The reason lies in the fast speed and compact size as well as driver carelessness and inexperience, making it more prone to accidents.

 Don’t Buy a Hybrid

 Hybrid cars might seem an ideal option for you.
-That’s true; they’re putting less pollution into the air while consuming lesser non-renewable energy.
+That’s true; they’re putting less pollution into the air and consuming less non-renewable energy.

-But in their cost and insurance, it’s a no-no option.
+But in terms of cost and insurance, it’s not a good option.

-The repairing and replacing costs make the insurance rate higher than most regular cars.
+The repair and replacement costs of hybrid cars make the insurance rates higher than most regular cars.